satyamsameer/SimpleTTT/README.md

 ```
 A Simple Tic-Tc-Toe Java based GUI game implementation.
-	- Two players one player is User and other one is computer.
+	- In Single Player one player is user and other one is computer.
+	- In two player both players have the their turns one by one.
 	- Have three modes Easy, Medium and Hard (Unbeatable).
 	- Fixed Priority and Rule based logic is implemented in this software.
 ```